-You will be given general anesthesia during the surgery.
+You will be given general anesthesia during artificial disc replacement surgery.
 An IV line will be put into a vein in your hand or arm for medication.
-Anesthesia puts you in a deep sleep and prevents you from feeling pain during the surgery.
+Anesthesia puts you in a deep sleep and prevents you from feeling pain during the disc replacement procedure.

 Once a clear path is made, the surgeon removes the damaged disc and replaces it with the artificial disc.
 When blood vessels and organs are put back in place, the incision is stitched close.

 After a successful surgery, you will be taken to an ICU for close observation.
-We will monitor you until the effects of the anesthesia wear off, and we can examine the success of the surgery.
+We will monitor you until the effects of the anesthesia wear off, and we can examine the success of the disc replacement procedure.
 Once you’re fully awake, alert, and stable, you will be taken to your hospital room.

-You will need to rest in the hospital for a few days after your surgery.
-One unique advantage of disk replacement surgery is that the recovery period may be faster than other surgeries.
+You will need to rest in the hospital for a few days after your artificial disc replacement surgery.
+One unique advantage of disc replacement surgery is that the recovery period may be faster than other surgeries.

 Pain medications can be prescribed to patients, and you will be given a list of exercises, twists, and gentle activities you can perform.
 You will be shown how to move properly, walk, and stretch to keep your spine aligned and in the best shape.